 I hope you all stay safe, happy and well.

 Fatema Patel is a Primary Teacher who is passionate about creating an inclusive education for children of all abilities, ages and backgrounds.
 She has experience working with children of additional needs, varying from visual impairment to situational mutism.
 With a background in psychology, she has also previously worked with children on the autistic spectrum as an applied behavioural analysis tutor.
 Fatema believes that the foundation to learning is to build strong relationships and experiences with her pupils to help them to develop a positive attitude to learning.
-As an auntie to six children, she knows that this is vital in helping them to progress throughout their education!

 If you would like all the latest news from They Are The Future, subscribe here: